Statistical interactions and boson-anyon duality in fractional quantum Hall fluids

 We now show that the fermionic holes in a single LL can be ``bosonized".
-Let us start with a fully filled LL with $N_e$ electrons and as the vacuum for the holes.
-An insertion of one magnetic flux creates a single hole with total spin $\bm S_{1,h}=N_e/2$.
+Starting with a fully filled LL with $N_e$ electrons and as the vacuum for the holes, an insertion of one magnetic flux creates a single hole with total spin $\bm S_{1,h}=N_e/2$.
 If two magnetic fluxes are inserted, we create two holes each with spin $\bm S'_{1,h}=\left(N_e+1\right)/2$.
 The total spin of the two holes are thus $\bm S_{2,h}=N_e+1-k'$ with $k'$ odd.
 The key observation here is that if instead of treating each hole as a fermion with spin $\bm S'_{1,h}$, we can also treat it as a particle with spin $\bm S_{1,h}$, so that the total spin is $\bm S_{2,h}=N_e-k$ with k even: the holes behave like bosons.
-This applies for the insertion of multiple fluxes with a fixed number of $N_e$: as fermions, each of the holes created has $\bm S'_{1,h}$ that depends on the number of fluxes inserted, but they are also bosons with a fixed $\bm S_{1,h}$ that only depends on $N_e$.
+This applies for the insertion of multiple fluxes with a fixed number of $N_e$: as fermions, each hole has $\bm S'_{1,h}$ that depends on the number of fluxes inserted, but they are also bosons with a fixed $\bm S_{1,h}$ that only depends on $N_e$.
+In fact, when a fully filled LL with fixed $N_e$ is defined as the vacuum, the inserted fluxes should be understood as ``particles" of spin $\bm S_{1,h}$, since in this way all holes have the same spin, independent of the number of fluxes inserted.